alxers/book_of_proof/6_chapter.md

 Contradiction.

 12. For every positive x in Q, there is a positive y in Q for which y < x.
+Suppose y >= x.
+Since y is a positive number in Q, let y = x/2.
+Then x/2 >= x, contradiction.

 13. For every x in [pi/2, pi], sinx - cos x >= 1.